 Portraiture in street photography is about courage.
 It is a risk for me, and for the person I’m photographing.
 It can be scary to quickly approach and engage with a stranger, and before the spontaneity is gone.
 For the subject, there can be very real risks involved in being photographed- losing privacy, being exploited, putting themselves or their family at risk, or going against religious beliefs.

+It takes courage to boldly express a strong sense of identity, authenticity or cultural pride, and this fascinates me.
 Street portraiture is so very rewarding because I can capture the essence of a person at a given moment “as is”, with no expectations or previous arrangements.
-These moments in life are fleeting and so, so precious.

 Village in Thar Desert, India